orangeduck/Cello-Website/pages/reference_show.md

 The `print`, `println` and `print_to` functions provide a mechanism for writing formatted strings.
 To do this they provide a new format specifier `%$` which uses an object's `Show` functionality to write to String.
 All objects which don't support `Show` can still be shown via a default implementation.

-All the `Show` methods which are variable arguments should only be passed `var` type objects and should never be passed native C types.
+All the `Show` methods which are variable arguments only take `var` type objects and should never be passed native C types.
 To print native C types wrap them in Cello types using `$` (see examples below).

 Standard format specifiers such as `%f` and `%d` will call functions such as `as_double` and `as_long` on their passed in arguments to convert to a C type before performing the standard C formatting behaviour.